mnuh96/Flight-Management-System/README.md

 # Flight-Management-System
 A flight management system written in C++.
+It is a simple program with following features:
+FLIGHT BOOKING
+MANAGING BOOKING
+CHOOSE YOUR TYPE (LOCAL/INTERNATIONAL) and Some extra features...